kkibalnichenko/nodejs-gmp-coursebook/Modules/docs/1-Intro/npm/2_project_manifest.md

 npm init
 ```

-Command above will ask you to answer some questions to specify base metadata of you project tp generate package.json file.
+Command above will ask you to answer some questions to specify base metadata of you project to generate package.json file.
 You can add `-y` flag in the end of the command to skip this questions and use default metadata for you project.

 ## Manifest structure